CrisRRo/fend-neighborhood-map/README.md

 In the left side, there is a search button.
 User can search through places titles.
 According to search results, user will see the following updates:
 	1. Updated list with the places in the left bar
 	2. The corresponding markers on the map.
 The other markers will not be seen anymore.

-You can also take a look to [initial README file](initialREADME.md).

 ## How to Use